-Garages and Permanent Outbuildings Repair Category 2 Notes The garage and outbuilding structures will require ongoing maintenance and repairs including the roofs.
-Attention is required to the corrugated felt roof covering at the store which requires replacement.
-There are cracked perspex windows to the workshop.
+Garages and Permanent Outbuildings

+Repair Category 2

+Notes The garage structure will require ongoing maintenance and repairs.

-Outside Areas and Boundaries
+Outside Areas and Boundaries Repair Category 2

-Repair Category 2 Notes You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Notes You should verify with your conveyancer the extent of the boundaries attaching to the property.
 Outside areas will require ongoing repairs and maintenance.
-The stone boundary wall is uneven and a degree of maintenance will be required.
+Boundaries/retaining walls will require repairs and maintenance.